 Whenever one talks about contemporary techno, it’s no longer sufficient to make canonical references to Detroit or Berlin.
 Nowadays techno has become a burgeoning network that constantly changes form and function independent of any single location.
 Global centers of nightclub culture have recognized this decentered, networked pattern of influences – together with the fidelity of modern techno fans.
-One of the newest hotspots on an unfolding map is Nikita Zabelin, a young Russian producer and sound designer, who is also resident at Moscow’s Monasterio club.
+One of the newest hotspots on an unfolding map is Nikita Zabelin, a young Russian producer and sound designer.

 Nikita is a proponent of minimalism that grew initially from the German techno-world, yet whatever those early sources, he has now come into his own as a sonic artist. «My music is not driven by songs.
 Instead it’s the creation of alternative realities, whether they spring from visual images or grow from my own experience with modern technology.» These trajectories and experiments have now led to sharing the stage with James Ruskin, Speedy J, Truncate, Shifted, Robert Hood, Slam- plus others.